moolleer/travel-memory-game/README.md

 ### Existing Features

-Homepage
+Home Page
-- The homepage is presented by three button options.
+- The home page is presented by three button options.
 The user can start a new game, read game instructions or leave feedback.

 ![Homepage](/docs/README-images/homepage.png)